 There is a popular adage by the Greek philosopher, Heraclitus, stating that, “The only constant in life is change.”
-This has never been experienced in quite the same way as in our world today as we adjust to the new normal brought upon by the global pandemic.
+This has never been experienced in quite the same way as in our world today as we adjust to the new normal in leadership brought upon by the global pandemic.

 Governments, organizations, institutions, teachers, small businesses, leaders, entrepreneurs, and managers have had to shift to a remote work model overnight, with no time for preparation.
 As leaders around the world continue to deal with the COVID-19 crisis, we must remember that, in times of undue chaos, anxiety and stress, we must be adaptable and flexible.
 We must continually change the way we lead.